theoephraim/node-google-spreadsheet/README.md

 #### `GoogleSpreadsheet.setAuthToken(id)`

-Use an already created auth token for all future requets.
+Use an already created auth token for all future requests.